Skip to content

 Specialized coaches who help develop practical strategies for managing ADHD symptoms.

-Mental health counselors who provide therapy for ADHD and related conditions.
+Mental health professionals who can provide therapy and counseling for ADHD-related challenges.

 Primary Care Physicians

-Family doctors who can provide initial ADHD screening and referrals to specialists.
+Your first point of contact who can provide initial evaluations and referrals to specialists.

 Finding Professionals